-When you have Medicare Primary and your provider does not accept Assignment, the Allowable Amount (i.e., the Medicare-Approved Amount) is less, which means you will likely pay more.
+When you have Medicare Primary and your Provider does not accept Assignment, the Allowable Amount (i.e., the Medicare-Approved Amount) is less, which means you will likely pay more.
 A Provider who does not accept Medicare Assignment can also bill you the difference between the Medicare-Approved Amount and the Medicare Limiting Charge (the maximum amount a provide may bill for most services, when you have Medicare coverage).
 If Medicare is your Primary Plan, this Plan will reimburse up to the Medicare-Approved Amount for Covered Health Services after Medicare pays.

 There may be some services Medicare does not cover that may be Covered Health Services under this Plan.
 When this happens, this Plan will usually pay first.
-See Section 4, Allowable Amounts, for details on how BCBSTX determines the Allowable Amount when this Plan is Primary.
+See Section 4, How the Plan Works for Medicare Eligible Return-to-Work Retirees and their Medicare-Eligible Dependents, and Out-Of-Country Participants under the heading Allowable Amounts, for details on how BCBSTX determines the Allowable Amount when this Plan is Primary.
 When this Plan pays Primary, you should try to choose Contracted Providers when possible to keep your costs as low as possible.
 For help locating a Contracted Provider, contact a BCBSTX Personal Health Assistant at (800) 252-8039 (TTY: 711), or use the Provider Finder at www.healthselectoftexas.com.